theforeman/theforeman.org/plugins/katello/nightly/user_guide/remote_databases/index.md

 su - postgres -c psql
 ```

-Once inside the client, we need to create two databases and dedicated roles, one for foreman and one for candlepin
+Once inside the client, we need to create two databases and dedicated roles, one for foreman and one for candlepin.
 ```sql
 CREATE USER "foreman" WITH PASSWORD '<FOREMAN_PASSWORD>';
 CREATE USER "candlepin" WITH PASSWORD '<CANDLEPIN_PASSWORD>';